Find Cheap Auto Insurance Quotes in Your Area

 - $100,000 of bodily injury liability coverage per accident

-These requirements can be met by your personal rideshare insurance policy or one provided by your TNC if it offers this coverage.
-We recommend that you confirm with your rideshare company whether you need to purchase this insurance for yourself, otherwise you may not be driving legally in California.
-Uber, for example, provides this liability insurance for drivers during Period 1 if they don't have their own rideshare policy.
-Your TNC is also required to provide at least $200,000 of excess liability insurance coverage.
+Your personal rideshare insurance policy may cover you, or your TNC may offer enough coverage.
+We recommend confirming with your rideshare company whether you need to purchase this insurance for yourself, otherwise you may not be driving legally in California.

 The laws above only apply to rideshare drivers, not limousine or livery drivers, as they have their own commercial auto insurance requirements.

 Uber and Lyft car requirements in California